Matterbridge Logo Matterbridge development

 Add your plugin logic in module.ts.

-The Matterbridge Plugin Template has an already configured Jest / Vitest test unit (with 100% coverage) that you can expand while you add your own plugin logic.
+The Matterbridge Plugin Template has already configured Jest and Vitest test suites (with 100% coverage) that you can expand while you add your own plugin logic.

 It also has a workflow configured to run on push and pull request that build, lint and test the plugin on node 20, 22 and 24 with ubuntu, macOS and windows.